New Mercedes EQS performance confirmed and interior revealed: price, specs and release date

 New Mercedes EQS driving

-The EQS will also get the latest in autonomous driver-assistance tech – it will steer, accelerate and brake for you in order to keep you in your lane (and stop you from driving into other cars) on motorways and dual carriageways.
+The EQS will also be loaded with the latest in autonomous driver-assistance tech – it will steer, accelerate and brake for you in order to keep you in your lane (and stop you from driving into other cars) on motorways and dual carriageways.

 New Mercedes EQS price and release date